KarimeLinhares/karimelinhares/README.md

 ### I'm Karime, Nice to see you here!

 - 👩🏻‍💻 I'm a <strong>Systems Analyst and FullStack developer</strong>, in constant learning process.
-- 📌 Interests: Video Games/ MMORPGs 🎮, Romance and Fantasy Books and Novels📚 and Series in Tv 📺
+- 📌 Interests: Video Games/ MMORPGs 🎮, Romance and Fantasy Books and Novels📚 and TV Series 📺

 ### 🦄 Front-End